dandi/dandi-archive/doc/design/embargo-mvp.md

 ## API
 * Create dandiset endpoint

-  Add a new optional `award_number` field.
+  Add an `embargo` URL parameter to the endpoint which is normally absent.
-  If set, the `access` metadata field will be set to `EmbargoedAccess` and the award number will be recorded as a `Funder` on a new Contributor Organization.
+  If `embargo` is present (` POST .../dandisets/?embargo`), the `access` metadata field will be set to `EmbargoedAccess`.
   The `embargo_status` of the dandiset will also be set to `EMBARGOED`.
+  The expectation is that the web UI will have requested an award number from the user and recorded it as a `Funder` on a new Contributor Organization in the metadata.

 * Get/List dandiset endpoint